danielnoon/grapher/README.md

 Basically, it's a library that graphs a function by creating an image compatible with the code.org black-and-white or color image tool.
 Just pass it a few parameters and it'll spit out a string of binary or hex that you can copy and paste into the widget.

 ## Usage
-You can use the grapher either on Web or Node.js, provided there is support for ES6 and CommonJS imports.
-The reason it is written that way is because I wanted to use ES6 classes and I wanted to use it in the backend.
-If people really want ES6 imports, you have full license to change that last line to `export default Grapher;`.
+You can use the grapher on anything that supports ES6, including imports.
+If people really want CommonJS imports, you have full license to change the last line to `module.exports = Grapher;`. **This is different than version 2 and before!**

 ### General Use
 Just so I don't have to type things twice, here are the instructions applicable to b&w and color graphs: